 Community related issues received a mixed review with the “Education of Communities” viewed as having limited material importance by external stakeholders and moderate importance by internal stakeholders (lower middle).
 “Digital inclusion” was viewed as slightly more material externally, with contributing to the “Talent and Skills” of the community viewed as more materially important by all parties (middle box, far right).

 Our Community Program is therefore aligned to the importance of talent and skills with the themes of education and development being identified as key, in recognition of the skills and talent Capgemini can both offer now and will need in the future.
-Recognizing the importance of Talent and Skills to all our stakeholders, in 2015 we introduced a new global commitment to reach out to 1 million people by 2020 through our education and skills program.
+Recognising the importance of Talent and Skills to all our stakeholders, in 2015 we introduced a new global commitment to reach out to 1 million people by 2020 through our education and skills program.

 The positioning of the “climate change” issue and the associated “reduction of our carbon footprint” (top left) reflects the increasing importance that external stakeholders are placing on these issues and supports the increased focus on these items being driven within Capgemini’s Environmental Sustainability program.
-The lower prioritization of these items by internal stakeholders reflects the perception that these aspects are less important for the professional services sector which does not manufacture or extract anything.
+The lower prioritisation of these items by internal stakeholders reflects the perception that these aspects are less important for the professional services sector which does not manufacture or extract anything.

 As a consequence, the CR&S program has started to raise awareness through the CR&S Group Board using relevant and timely external events and initiatives (such as COP21 in Paris, CDP and DJSI) to identify and communicate the drivers.
 A better understanding of these drivers and recognition of our responsibility towards a carbon neutral future, led to an approval to roll out our ISO 14001 certification program across the Group.